pudly/schmopera-hugo/content/articles/enjoying-opera-the-home-team-advantage.md

 date = "2016-07-15T12:58:00-06:00"
 lastmod = "2016-07-17T09:28:00-06:00"
 publishDate = "2016-07-17T09:23:00-06:00"
-slug = "enjoying-opera-the-home-team-advantage"
-title = "Enjoying opera: the home team advantage"
+short_description = "For the audience, the creative team can only wish listeners the richest experience when they go to see their work.
+Great operas have seemingly infinite moments of dramatic significance, of a musical changes that speaks volumes of the story; will the average audience notice those details, and feel moved by them?" slug = "enjoying-opera-the-home-team-advantage" title = "Enjoying opera: the home team advantage"
 +++